 Enterprise Risk Management—Aligning Risk with Strategy and Performance, recognizes the increasing importance of the connection between strategy and entity performance.
 The updated content offers a perspective on current and evolving concepts and applications of enterprise risk management.
 COSO also believes the proposed Framework will provide organizations with significant benefits – for example, it provides greater insight into strategy and the role of enterprise risk management in the setting and execution of strategy, enhances the alignment between organizational performance and enterprise risk management, and accommodates expectations for governance and oversight.
 This update addresses the evolution of enterprise risk management and the need for organizations to improve their approach to managing risk in today’s complex business environment.

-Beginning on June 15, 2016, COSO is inviting the public to review and provide comments on the proposed Framework.
-Read the frequently asked questions (FAQs), which include details on the project, most significant updates to the Framework, and commonly asked questions.
-The comment period closes September 30, 2016.
-COSO thanks all individuals and organizations who will provide comments during this period.
+Beginning on June 15, 2016, COSO invited the public to review and provide comments on the proposed Framework.
+The comment period closed September 30, 2016.
+COSO thanks all individuals and organizations who provided comments during this period.